 HiSET and GED

-The HiSET and the GED are two options for earning a high school equivalency credential, the HSE, in Tennessee.
-These tests can only be administered in an approved testing facility.
+The state of Tennessee has chosen the HiSET program as an alternative option for earning a high school equivalency credential, the HSE.
+Testing can only be administered in an approved testing facility.
 The HiSET is available on paper and on the computer and must be administered by certified testing staff.
 The test is not available over the internet.
-You must first contact the Adult Education office near you to prepare for testing, take an official practice test and register for the official test.
-You will need an account in HiSET to schedule and pay for testing.
-The Adult Education office will assist you with this as you prepare for your official test.
-Additional fees are required at the testing site when taking the HiSET.
+Examinees must first contact the Adult Education office to prepare for testing, take an official practice test and register for the official test.
+Examinees will need an account in HiSET to schedule and pay for testing.
+The Adult Education office will assist with this in preparation for the official test.
 Information about the HiSET test is available at http://hiset.ets.org/requirements/tn

-The State of Tennessee Division of Adult Education requires individuals to take an Official Practice Test before scheduling your official HSE test.
-Contact information is listed here for your Adult Education office.
+The State of Tennessee Division of Adult Education requires individuals to take an Official Practice Test before scheduling the official HSE test.
+Contact information is listed here for area Adult Education offices.